What the heck are you talking about (not provided)?

 As a site owner (or a marketer) it’s of great value to know what search terms are sending traffic to your site - it lets you know what your customer wants, and allows you to tailor your site offer to your customers… thus getting more traffic…. (not provided) hides this information.

-As an agency we use a wide array of tools to help us, not just Google products, and we’re always researching what’s the best tool for the job.
-So relax, don’t worry, we're on it!
+As an agency we use a wide array of tools to help us, and we’re always researching what’s the best tool for the job.
+If you'd like some advice on how to improve your visibility in Organic Search, and how to combat keyword (not provided), feel free to get in touch with me.